Skip to main content

 Once your automation is active, these rules are essential to prevent errors, duplicates, and broken setups.
 Read each one carefully.

-Rule 1: Existing Rows Will Not Be Processed
+Rule 1: Existing Rows May Be Processed Unpredictably

-💡 Tip: Keep the header row for guidance.
-Just start adding your real data below it.
+Keep the header row for guidance.
+Just start adding your real data below it after activating the automation.

 Rule 2: Don’t Rename the File or Tabs